CylonicRaider/Instant/README.running.md

          > java -jar Instant-run.jar 8080

-     Instant is not available under
+     Instant is now available under
      [`http://localhost:8080`](http://localhost:8080/).

 **TL;DR**: See above for running a stock backend if this is too messy for